Be a part of creating diverse and inclusive spaces and programs at U of T

 Hart House has long stood as a place of learning, expression and fun.
 Why not join the action?

-All students are welcome to join a committee at Hart House, but elections are held each year to elect a Committee Chair for each of Hart House’s Committees; this is the time to make a difference in Art, Debates & Dialogue, Hart House Farm, Literary & Library, Music, Recreational Athletics & Wellness, Social Justice, and Hart House Theatre.
+All students are welcome to join a committee at Hart House; this is the time to make a difference in Art, Debates & Dialogue, Hart House Farm, Literary & Library, Music, Recreational Athletics & Wellness, Social Justice, and Hart House Theatre.

-Through your commitment and input you will learn about committee process, as well as program planning and management – while also your voice heard and your ideas a reality.
-See the attached application form for more detail on how to get involved as the Chair of one of our exciting committees!
+Through your commitment and input you will learn about committee process, as well as program planning and management – your voice will be heard and your ideas can become a reality.

 How to Apply:

 Work in association with the Art Museum at the University of Toronto.
 The Art Museum produces a year-round program of contemporary art exhibitions, artist and curatorial residencies, and educational events.
 Have an active role in research, guided tours, receptions, lectures, screenings, and visits with artists and curators.

 Debates & Dialogue

 Access the opportunity and the resources to translate ideas and interests into welcoming and lively public debates, dialogues, and discussions that create a meaningful exchange of ideas and perspectives between the campus, Toronto, and international communities.
 The Committee also organizes major invitational and high school debating tournaments.
 Debate.
 Dialogue.
 Engage.